-Under the 2021 Plan, the committee will determine the exercise price of the options granted and may grant options to purchase shares of common stock in such amounts as it determines.
+Under the Amended Plan, the committee will determine the exercise price of the options granted and may grant options to purchase shares of common stock in such amounts as it determines.
 The committee may grant options that are intended to qualify as incentive stock options under Section 422 of the Code, or non-qualified stock options, which are not intended to so qualify.
 Incentive stock options may only be granted to our employees.
-Anyone eligible to participate in the 2021 Plan may receive a grant of non-qualified stock options.
-The exercise price of a stock option granted under the 2021 Plan cannot be less than the fair market value of a share of our common stock on the date the option is granted.
+Anyone eligible to participate in the Amended Plan may receive a grant of non-qualified stock options.
+The exercise price of an option granted under the Amended Plan cannot be less than the fair market value of a share of our common stock on the date the option is granted.
 If an incentive stock option is granted to a 10% stockholder, the exercise price cannot be less than 110% of the fair market value of a share of our common stock on the date the option is granted.
-The aggregate number of shares of common stock that may be issued or transferred under the 2021 Plan pursuant to incentive stock options under Section 422 of the Code may not exceed 1,300,000 shares of common stock.
+The aggregate number of shares of common stock that may be issued or transferred under the Amended Plan pursuant to incentive stock options under Section 422 of the Code granted on and after the effective date of the Amended Plan may not exceed 2,000,000 shares of common stock.
 The fair market value of our common stock is generally equal to the closing price for the common stock on the date the option is granted (or if there was no closing price on that date, on the last preceding date on which a closing price was reported).